PennTURBO/semantic-engine/docs/Semantic_Engine_Language_Guide.md

 ## Connection Recipes

 Relationships between Graph Elements are defined via Connection Recipes.
-At minimum, Connection Recipes must define the following relationships to external elements: `subject`, `predicate`, `object`, and `cardinality`.
-Additionally, the type assigned to a Connection Recipe indicates the types of Graph Elements that can be expected as the `subject` and the `object`.
+At minimum, Connection Recipes must define the following relationships to external elements: `:subject`, `:predicate`, `:object`, and `:cardinality`.
+Additionally, the type assigned to a Connection Recipe indicates the types of Graph Elements that can be expected as the `:subject` and the `:object`.

 The table below shows the 6 types of Connection Recipes, as well as examples and resulting SPARQL snippets.
 Note that the Cardinality setting for any Connection Recipe involving a Term is ignored.